 The farmer’s market and many Savannah festivals take place at Forsyth Park.
 At the bottom of the park, grab a coffee at The Sentient Bean to refuel and make your way to wait in line at the famed Mrs. Wilkes’ Boarding House, a family style southern dining experience.

 Finish your day with a cocktail overlooking the Savannah River at Rocks on the Roof.
 The views are hard to beat.
 And of course, when you’re ready to eat, downtown Savannah is host to a variety of gourmet options.
-Try Chive for seafood, or the Olde Pink House for upscale southern cuisine.
+Try local favorites, the Crystal Beer Parlor or the Olde Pink House.

 If you aren’t tired yet, there is a bar for every taste on River Street.
-But if you’re worn out, head to one of the Historic District’s unique hotels like the Bohemian or the Inn at Ellis Square and rest up after your whirlwind day in the Hostess City.
+But if you’re worn out, head to one of the Historic District’s unique hotels like The River Street Inn or Hotel Indigo and rest up after your whirlwind day in the Hostess City.